 Table of Contents

-- How Long Does The IRS Have To Audit ERC Claims?
+- How Long Can The IRS Audit ERC Claims?

 - What Do I Do If My ERC Refund Is Audited By The IRS?

 - What Do I Do If I Receive An IDR From The IRS?

 - How To Prevent An ERC Tax Audit